p4lang/p4c/docs/IR.md

 The ir-generator tool takes reads all the .def files in the tree and constructs a single .h and .cpp file with all the IR class definition code.

-In addition, the ir-generator generates a tree-macro.h file with a single X-MACRO that enumerates all of the IR classes, templates, template instantiations, and their bases.
-The visitor classes use this X-MACRO to define all the relevant multi-dispatch functions needed for IR tree traversal.

 All references to IR class objects from other IR class object MUST be as `const` pointers, to maintain the write-only invariants.
 Where that is too onerous, IR classes may be directly embedded in other IR objects, rather than by reference.
 When an IR object is